In this article, we go over a basic description of how a lathe works, and how to operate it.

 - Why is there so much resistance?

-This is a completely normal process when you are using the lathe.
+This is completely normal when you are using the lathe.
 No matter how soft the wood, it is still a solid block of matter that is not immediately malleable.

 When you feel resistance upon applying the tool bit to the stock, you know the lathe is working.
 The stock will be rotating on the spindle quite fast, so you only want the cutting edge to touch the wood.